 A recent report submitted to 65th session of the Committee on the Elimination of All Forms of Discrimination against Women, underlines key gaps that Bangladesh needs to fill.

-The next series explores the full spectrum of children’s right to food, whose true realization depends on the fulfillment of all rights and is a prerequisite to ensure their right to education.
+The next issue explores the full spectrum of children’s right to food, whose true realization depends on the fulfillment of all rights and is a prerequisite to ensure their right to education.

 Although the Committee recognizes recent legislative endeavors by the country vis-a-vis women, it lists significant shortcomings.